Absolute:

 Sesquiterpeneless:

-Essential oils which have had the sesquiterpenic hydrocarbons partially or completely removed to:
+which have had the sesquiterpenic hydrocarbons partially or completely removed

 a) improve solubility in diluted alcohol or food grade solvents,